Isle of Wight (click on photograph to bring up bigger/better version).

 Manufacturer: Unk.

 parkhurst forest An octagonal pump, hidden deep in Parkhurst Forest, a long way from any building.
 A concrete slab just in front of it covers an old well, which is shown on a 1907 map.
 The pump is surprisingly formal for its location, and carries some nice embellishments.
-And it's essentially identical to one in Leigh, Surrey.
+And it's essentially identical to ones in Rusper, West Sussex, and Leigh, Surrey.

 Markings: None.